The STARS Project

 But the lack of school toilets and sanitation is just a reflection of an even bigger problem.
 The World Health Organization estimates that worldwide, 2.8 billion people live without access to a toilet, 4.5 billion people live without safely managed sanitation, and some 1.8 billion people use a source of drinking water that is fecally contaminated.

 MapleWishes was conceived with the notion that we are all ultimately responsible for our communities and the people with whom we share them.
-Realizing that the idea of community extends far beyond our doors and geographical boundaries, we are partnering with #toilettalk and Me to We to develop a sustainable school toilet access project.
+Realizing that the idea of community extends far beyond our doors and geographical boundaries, we are partnering with #toilettalk to develop a sustainable school toilet access project.
 The project strives to go beyond simply building school toilet blocks and hand-washing stations.
 With the goal of ensuring sustainability long after the toilet blocks have been built, the project will provide community members with hygiene and menstrual management education that underlines the health and environmental benefits of safely managed sanitation.

 As girls growing up in a first-world community where education and access to water and a toilet are luxuries we take for granted, we feel compelled to help make the same a reality for every girl, everywhere.